Dre Campbell Farm

 It also allows for better air, water, and nutrient flow to the living grass plants.

-Watering your lawn early in the day, preferably before 9 a.m., is key to preventing fungus growth.
+Watering your lawn early in the day, preferably before 9:00 a.m., is crucial to preventing fungal growth.

 Fungi love moist conditions.
-But as the day goes on, the sun rises and causes the water to dry off the grass.
+However, as the day progresses, the sun rises and causes the water to evaporate from the grass.

 14. Monterey Complete Disease Control Biofungicide